Monson, Maine: History

 Throughout its history, Monson has been greatly surpassed by its neighbors to the north by means of tourism.
-The town had a hotel, and even a steamboat that took people on trips on Lake Hebron in the late 19th century and early 20th century, but due to several causes, the hotel and many of the local businesses dealing with tourism in the early 20th century were diminished.
+The town had a hotel, and even a steamboat that took people on trips on Lake Hebron in the late 19th century and early 20th century, but due to several causes, the hotel and many of the local businesses dealing with tourism in the early 20th century went into decline.
 Since the 1990s, Monson has increased again in tourism and, with the closure of Moosehead Manufacturing, many consider Monson (as well as much of Piscataquis County), to cater towards tourism.
-This is evidenced in the rise of antique shops, a New pub and lodging, and several similar businesses increasing on Main Street.
+This is evidenced in the rise of antique shops, a new pub and lodging, and several similar businesses increasing on Main Street.

 Geography

 According to the United States Census Bureau, the town has a total area of 49.10 sqmi, of which 46.78 sqmi is land and 2.32 sqmi is water.